bcgov/NotifyBC/docs/docs/miscellaneous/benchmarks.md

 [Here](../../attachments/benchmark-email.txt) is a sample email saved onto the mail drop folder of SMTP server.

 ### Comparison to Other Benchmarks
 According to [Baseline Performance for SMTP](https://technet.microsoft.com/en-us/library/bb124213(v=exchg.65).aspx) published on Microsoft Technet in 2005, Windows SMTP server has a max throughput of 142 emails/s.
 However this *NotifyBC* load test yields a max throughput of 292 emails/s.
-The discrepency may be attributed to following factors
+The discrepancy may be attributed to following factors

 1. Email size in Microsoft's load test is 50k, as opposed to 1k used in this test
 2. SSD storage is used in this test.
 It is unlikely the test conducted in 2005 used SSD.